edgarroman/zappa-django-guide/docs/walk_core.md

 You will encounter a series of prompts:

 * Name of environment - just accept the default 'dev'
 * S3 bucket for deployments.
-Use the value of the S3 bucket you created above.
-If you follow the walkthrough then use `zappatest-code`
+If the bucket does not exist, zappa will create it for you.
+You can use an existing bucket name if you'd like.
+Note that this bucket just holds the zappa package temporarily while it is being transferred to AWS lambda.
+The zappa package is then removed after deployment.
+For the purposes of the walkthrough we are using `zappatest-code`
-* Zappa should automatically find the correct settings file so accept the default
+* Zappa should automatically find the correct Django settings file so accept the default
 * Say 'no' to deploying globally
 * If everything looks ok, then accept the info